rohit12crj/Study-Notes/SRE/Notes.md

 | **MTTD** | Mean Time To Detect           | Average time taken to **detect an issue after it occurs**            | How fast issues are **detected**      |

 ---

-✅ explain HA for all aws services in your project ?

-Can you explain your day-to-day responsibilities in your current DevOps role?

----

 ✅ What is an Error Budget, SLA , SLO , SLI
 - An Error Budget is the maximum amount of failure or downtime that a system is allowed while still meeting its reliability target (SLO).
 - It is mainly used in Site Reliability Engineering (SRE) to balance system reliability vs development speed.